taegorov/data-structures-and-algorithms/javascript/trees/README.md

 # Trees
 <!-- Short summary or background information -->
-Binary Tree and BST Implementation
+Binary Tree, BST, and K-Ary Implementation

 ## Challenge
 <!-- Description of the challenge -->